mebusy/notes/dev_notes/3blue1brown.md

         - In their starting positions, ĵ is to the left of î.
         - If , after a transformation, ĵ is now on the right of î, the orientation of space has been inverted.
         - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/ESS_LA_invert_orientation.png)
- - Wheneven the orientation is inverted, the determinant will be negative.
+ - Whenever the orientation is inverted, the determinant will be negative.
     - the absolute value of the determinant though still tells you the factor by which areas have been scaled.
  - What `det(M)<0` means in 3D ?
     - One way to describe orientation in 3D is with the right hand rule